timm/ezr/CONTRIBUTE.md

 - Use few or no comments in function doc strings or comments.
 Comments should be above each function, maybe with points like e.g. `#[A]`  in the code.
 Why?
 Easier to port into a book.
-- Functions ideally 5 lines or less.
+- Functions are ideally 5 lines or less.
 For anything 6 or above, try to pull out   two or more functions.

 - use type hints. why? better doco.
 - use `i` to denote self.
 Why? cgood replace for self or this. never use `i` as a counter